rage311/steam_sell_trading_cards/README.md

     $ cpanm Carton

-Install app dependencies

-You will need the OpenSSL header files -- available in Ubuntu as `libssl-dev`.
+Install the OpenSSL header files -- available in Ubuntu as `libssl-dev`.
+On Arch Linux, the header files are already included in the `openssl` package.

+On Ubuntu:

+    $ apt-get install libssl-dev

+Install Perl modules from the repo's cache:

     $ carton install --cached
 (using --cached here mainly to work around Crypt::OpenSSL::RSA bug in v0.28 using OpenSSL v1.10+)